MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/3-exercise-protect-main-branch.md

 Your team is working on a Bicep template that already contains a website and a database.
 You've deployed the components to your production environment.
 Now, you need to update your Bicep template to add your order processing queue.

 In this exercise, you'll create a feature branch for your change.
-You'll also add branch protection to your main branch, and only allow changes to be merged to the main branch after they've been reviewed.
+You'll also protect your main branch, and only allow changes to be merged to the main branch after they've been reviewed.
 Before that, though, you need to make sure that your Azure DevOps environment is set up to complete the rest of this module.

 During the process, you'll: